Trabzon (electoral district)

 Trabzon is an electoral district of the Grand National Assembly of Turkey.
 It elects 6 members of parliament (deputies) to represent the province of the same name for a four-year term by the D'Hondt method, a party-list proportional representation system.

 Members

 Population reviews of each electoral district are conducted before each general election, which can lead to certain districts being granted a smaller or greater number of parliamentary seats.
-Trabzon's seat allocation has fluctuated over the last thirty years between six, seven and eight seats.
-This was last revised downwards to 6 seats ahead of the 2011 vote.
+Trabzon's seat allocation has fluctuated over the last thirty years between six, seven, and eight seats.
+It was last revised downwards to 6 seats ahead of the 2011 vote.

 There are currently six sitting members of parliament representing Trabzon: four from the governing party and two from opposition parties.